vvu060/liva/README.md

 ## About the Application

-This is an E-Commerce application where farmers, agriculture land owners and farming enthusiasts can buy agriculture products such as seeds, pesticides and machinery online.
+This is an E-Commerce web application where farmers, agriculture land owners and farming enthusiasts can buy agriculture products such as seeds, pesticides and machinery online.
 Currently the agriculture sector in India has a fragmented supply chain, farmers deal with product uncertainty and are skeptical about buying products online.
 This web application solves the above problems by transcending mentioned traditional barriers.

 ## Getting started